Davisville station: Description

-An artwork titled 100 Years with the TTC is displayed at the mezzanine level of the station; it celebrates the 100th anniversary of the TTC.
+In 2021, an artwork titled 100 Years with the TTC was installed in the mezzanine level of the station to celebrate the 100th anniversary of the TTC.
 Working with STEPS Public Art, an organization that develops public art installations, artist Rosena Fung designed the work using contributions by 12 school students, the winners of a contest to depict futuristic vehicles.